doclang-project/doclang/iso-standard-v2.md

 Each new cell OTSL token (`<fcel/>` with it's semantic variants) is interleaved by the sequence of approptiate table cell content tokens (texts, lists, etc.).
 OTSL representation has minimized vocabulary and specific rules.
 The benefits of describing tables with OTSL in reducing number of structural tokens (5 essential in OTSL vs 28+ in HTML) and shorten structural sequence length to half of HTML representation on average.
 Structural tokens define the structure of a table: columns, rows, cells, merged cells.
-Each cell can then be specified with semantic vatiant token if it's: column-header, row-header, section row separator, or corner-header.
+Each cell can then be specified with semantic variant token if it's: column-header, row-header, section row separator, or corner-header.
 Semantic variants of `<fcel/>` token are following the same rules as `<fcel/>` token, and used just to distinguish a function of a table cell: type of header or separator.

 | Token | Semantic variant | Description |